ri23/FISHmodel/README.md

-## FISHmodel
+# FISHmodel
 Code used for Ietswaart et al, Cell Systems (2017) in press

 Additions will be made soon.

-# Stochastic cellular mRNA production and degradation simulations
+## Stochastic simulations of cellular *FLC* mRNA production and degradation

 Open `FCA_55.cpp` in text editor and search in `int main()`: choose whether you want to simulate